 7. Is cheese pasta good for a baby?

 Cheese pasta can be a nutritious option for babies if prepared in a healthy manner.
-Use moderate cheese and avoid adding excessive salt or unhealthy additives.
-Including vegetables or protein sources in the dish can enhance its nutritional value.
-Refrain from using cheese if the baby has lactose intolerance.
+Use moderate amounts of cheese and avoid adding excessive salt or unhealthy additives.
+Include plenty of veggies and a protein source, such as eggs.
+Pick age-appropriate vegetables for babies to ensure the baby digest them comfortably.
+Additionally, refrain from using cheese if the baby has lactose intolerance.

 8. Can babies have buttered pasta?